sillsdev/CompactNHunspell/README.md

 Building
 ========
 * Linux - use make.
-To (successfully) run the quick tests set the affFile=/path/to/a/en_US.aff file and dictFile=/path/to/a/en_US.dic file
+To (successfully) run the quick tests set the affFile=/path/to/a/en_US.aff file and dictFile=/path/to/a/en_US.dic file or libPath=/path/to/spell/dir/

 Debugging
 =========